Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 be used as the Release control timer value, as well as the distance downrange this climb maneuver will take the aircraft.
 Using this range as a baseline, an appropriate approach angle is determined, and a suitable IP waypoint is chosen.
-The distance between the IP and the pullup point is evaluated against the planned profile speed, which provides another time entry- this will be the Pullup timer value.
+The distance between the IP and the pull-up point is evaluated against the planned profile speed, which provides another time entry- this will be the pull-up timer value.

 The attack is performed by flying over the IP along the desired intercept heading to the target at the correct speed and altitude, and actuating the bomb release button upon flyover of said IP, holding it down throughout the maneuver.
-This begins the Pullup timer.
+This begins the pull-up timer.
 The ADI needles will center, then show deviation against the initial heading course- vertical being roll, horizontal being level to maintain current altitude.
-At timeout of the Pullup timer, a pullup warning tone will be provided, and the Pullup Lamp will illuminate; subsequently, the Release timer will begin its count, the horizontal ADI needle will transition into show deviation from the intended 3.5 G pitch angle, and then stabilize once 45 degrees nose up pitch is attained.
-Proper timing and loading of the 3.5 G pullup will maintain the needle centered.
+At timeout of the pull-up timer, a pull-up warning tone will be provided, and the pull-up Lamp will illuminate; subsequently, the Release timer will begin its count, the horizontal ADI needle will transition into show deviation from the intended 3.5 G pitch angle, and then stabilize once 45 degrees nose up pitch is attained.
+Proper timing and loading of the 3.5 G pull-up will maintain the needle centered.

-At timeout of the Release timer, the programmed munitions will release, the Pullup light will turn off, and the ADI needles will be stowed.
+At timeout of the Release timer, the programmed munitions will release, the pull-up light will turn off, and the ADI needles will be stowed.
 Once the last round is ejected, the bomb release button can be released, and the desired escape maneuver performed.